 The Royal Institution is pleased to announce the running of the 2017 Sheffield Secondary Mathematics Masterclasses.
-We would like to invite you to nominate up to four students to attend the Saturday morning Royal Institution Mathematics Masterclasses at Sheffield Hallam University and the University of Sheffield.
-The series will run from Saturday 6 May until Saturday 24 June (excluding 27 May and 3 June); therefore we need to ask for your nominations before Friday 7 April
+Schools are invited to nominate up to four students to attend the Saturday morning Royal Institution Mathematics Masterclasses at Sheffield Hallam University and the University of Sheffield.
+The series will run from Saturday 12 May until Saturday 30 June (excluding 26 May and 2 June); therefore we need to ask for your nominations before Friday 4 May 2018

 RI Masterclasses are run in series of six Saturday morning workshops designed to inspire and engage young people to think more deeply about the wonders and applications of mathematics, giving them the chance to explore a range of topics beyond the school curriculum.
 Students nominated should be interested and enthusiastic about mathematics, as well as being from among the most mathematically able students currently in Year 9 at your school (though not necessarily as measured by exam success).
 Masterclasses are free for the students.

-CLICK the following (or download from the bottom of this page) for an information sheet about the classes for students and parents, a student details form and a nomination form.
+You can find at the bootm of this webpage an information sheet about the classes for students and parents, a student details form and a nomination form.
 The nomination procedure is:

 - Collect their completed student details forms;